Dakota Johnson reacts to her earthquake interview that went viral: 'We live in California' (Exclusive) - ExBulletin

 Dakota Johnson reacts to her earthquake interview that went viral: 'We live in California' (Exclusive)

-Dakota Johnson had the best reaction to going viral for her hilariously calm demeanor when the earthquake hit during her interview with ET on Friday.
+Dakota Johnson had the best reaction to her going viral for her hilariously calm behavior when the earthquake hit during her interview with ET on Friday.

 Speaking with ET's Ash Crossan from the black carpet of the Madame Web premiere in Los Angeles on Monday, the 34-year-old actress took to the Internet, saying she had an irrational numb response to the 4.6 magnitude earthquake that shook much of Southern California.